-The Company generally sells its products with maintenance and support services, a distinct performance obligation that includes the stand-ready obligation to provide telephone support, bug fixes and unspecified software upgrades and updates provided on a when-and-if-available basis and/or extended hardware warranty.
+Other than for certain of our CPE products, the Company generally sells its products with maintenance and support services, a distinct performance obligation that includes the stand-ready obligation to provide telephone support, bug fixes and unspecified software upgrades and updates provided on a when-and-if-available basis and/or extended hardware warranty.
 After the initial sale, customers may purchase annual renewals of support contracts.
 The Company's telephone support and unspecified upgrades and updates are delivered over time and the Company therefore recognizes revenue ratably over the contract term, which is typically one year, but can be as long as five years.
 The Company also generates revenue from sales of professional services, such as installation, configuration and training.
 Professional services are a distinct performance obligation since the Company's products are functional without these services and can generally be performed by the customer or a third party.
 The Company generally recognizes fee-based professional services delivered at a point in time as the professional services are completed and upon receipt of acceptance if applicable.